 With its wood-panelled and mud-plastered walls, this is the closest you get to live in a typical ‘Himachali’ home in Shimla.
-We are only over two years old but have already garnered appreciation from travellers, media and award committees for our hospitality, innovative design, and eco-friendly practices.
+We are only over five years old but have already garnered appreciation from travellers, media and award committees for our hospitality, innovative design, and eco-friendly practices.

 This award-winning farmstay sits bang in the middle of an organic Permaculture orchard.
 It is far from the madding crowd of Himachal’s hill towns (74kms from Shimla ).
 It is suitable for those looking for seclusion, tranquility, nature, and the surreal experience of living in an apple orchard.
 There is one 4-bedrooms bungalow with the sunroom, an attic, lounging areas which can accommodate up to 15 people.
 The new two-bedroom Doghri is built for luxury and has two independent rooms suitable for couples and small families.

 “Its a rare to find an accommodation that distracts you from the spellbinding views.
 At Meena Bagh in Ratnari, it’ difficult to decide what to focus on- the homestay, or the views.”